Visiting Ireland in December comes with its pros and cons.

 On the plus side, Ireland at Christmas is hard to beat – there’s a number of Christmas markets in Ireland and many towns and villages have a lovely festive buzz to them.

-Below, you’ll find info on the weather in Ireland during this month along with some handy info.
+Below, you’ll find info on the weather in Ireland in December along with some handy info.

 Christmas in Ireland is hard to beat.
 Festive markets and fairy lights bring a buzz to many towns and villages, making them a delight to ramble around.
 However, flight prices sky-rocket with people returning home for the celebrations, so keep that in mind if you’re visiting Ireland on a budget.